KannonZenetism/zenetism-field-physics/zenetism/MP04-intelligence-and-ecology-ch7-8.md

 * No collapse
 * No transfiguration

-Only a closing of the pattern—
+Only a closing of the pattern —
 a **motion already whole**,
 returning without change.